Muhiuddin-Dewan/wsd-challange/Docker Kubernetes/README.md

 ### Answer - 3

-3. Possible reasons for pod restarts in Kubernetes
+3. Possible reasons for pod restarts in Kubernetes <br />
-   CPU Throttling: High CPU usage might lead to throttling or instability.
+   CPU Throttling: High CPU usage might lead to throttling or instability. <br />
-   OOMKilled: The pod might be terminated if it exceeds its memory limits (OutOfMemory).
+   OOMKilled: The pod might be terminated if it exceeds its memory limits (OutOfMemory). <br />
-   CrashLoopBackOff: Application crashes repeatedly, causing Kubernetes to restart the pod.
+   CrashLoopBackOff: Application crashes repeatedly, causing Kubernetes to restart the pod. <br />